 Youmacon Location and Venue

-As mention previously, there are two main buildings: One is the GM Renaissance Center hotel.
-This building is HUGE; there’s 5 different levels that consists of the hotel lobby, a large food court, a bunch of nice rooms for panels, a bar lounge and a bunch of GM cars scattered around the building.
+The GM Renaissance Center is HUGE; there’s 5 different levels that consists of the hotel lobby, a large food court, a bunch of nice rooms for panels, a bar lounge and a bunch of GM cars scattered around the building.
 There are also 3 gigantic towers as well, one of them for the hotel rooms.
 It’s almost like a big mall.
 A lot of main activities like the Masquerade and rave take place at the GM Center.